 Now, hopefully LaDell can enjoy having a relationship with her son, Allen, since she didn’t see much of him once he became a teenager, as she perhaps gathers her nerve to go to the other side.
 Perhaps she worries about what happens to people who kill themselves.

 Be sure to see the YouTube investigations done by the Spencer family, as they may be taken down after the mansion is sold.

 Besides having many reports of paranormal experiences from people who have stayed here or owned the home, there has been a boatload of hard evidence caught on camera and EVPs, to both back up previously reported experiences and bring to light other spirits not formerly known to be there.

 Ladell’s parents were discovered by SPI through EVPs.
 Still having their good Southern manners, of course they talked to investigators, who were guests in their home.

 The Spencers did their own investigations, and two of them can be found on YouTube.

 Ghost Brothers have done investigations at the Allen House and were not disappointed, as LaDell had fun scaring them a little.
 Ghost hunters have also visited the spirits.
 Many reputable groups have also provided entertainment for the Allen House spirits, and in turn have caught a lot of evidence.

 Monticello, Arkansas 71655

-The Allen House is located in the historical residential section where the Monticello well-to-do lived; a nice walk to the historical downtown businesses.
-It is located just north of the intersection of North Main Street, West Oakland St. and East Oakland Ave.
+The Allen House is located in the historical residential section where the Monticello well-to-do lived, a nice walk to the historical downtown businesses.
+It is located just north of the intersection of North Main Street, West Oakland Street, and East Oakland Avenue.